csu-hci-projects/SP23-Gesture-Elicitation-Using-Open-Brush/README.md

 Note: The application may take a while to build the first time.

-Building the application from the Windows command line Use the build script in the Support/bin directory to specify the target platform and the build options you wish to enable.
+### Building the application from the Windows command line
+Use the build script in the Support/bin directory to specify the target platform and the build options you wish to enable.
 Run build —help to see the various build options.

-### EXPERIENCING BUILD ERRORS?
+### Experiencing Build Errors?
-* The following link should help you solve build errors if any **https://levelup.gitconnected.com/unity-command-line-build-error-the-only-standalone-target-supported-is-windows-x64-with-openxr-ef0bec06e5**
+* Use the following link for troubleshooting **https://levelup.gitconnected.com/unity-command-line-build-error-the-only-standalone-target-supported-is-windows-x64-with-openxr-ef0bec06e5**

-### OCCULUS QUEST NOT CONNECTING PROPERLY?
+### VR set not detected?
-* Go to the following **URL** **https://www.tomsguide.com/how-to/how-to-connect-oculus-quest-2-to-a-pc** for a step bystep connection guide
+* Easy fix in this **URL** **https://www.tomsguide.com/how-to/how-to-connect-oculus-quest-2-to-a-pc** for a step bystep connection guide

 ## Acknowledgements
 * Thank you to the Tilt Brush developers for your amazing work and for finding a way to open source the app!